Goliath (Six Flags Over Georgia): Ride experience

 After being dispatched from the station, the train makes a left hand turn towards the 200 ft chain lift hill.
 Once at the top, the train drops back down 170 ft reaching a maximum speed of 70. mph.
-Following the drop, the train goes over the first of its camelback hills, crossing over the Georgia Scorcher and providing the ride's tallest drop at 175 ft.
+Following the drop, the train goes over the first of its camelback hills, crossing over Georgia Scorcher and providing the ride's tallest drop at 175 ft.
 As the train exits the park boundaries, it enters a banked left turn then its second camelback hill with a 129 ft drop.
 Next, the train rises back up and enters a 540-degree downward helix before passing through a set of trim brakes and going over the third camelback hill, this time with a 118 ft drop.
-The train then enters a horseshoe leading back into the park, followed by the final three camelback hills with a drop height of 79 ft, 56 ft, and 48 ft, each lower than the previous one, the second of which crosses over the Georgia Scorcher's brake run.
+The train then enters a horseshoe leading back into the park, followed by the final three camelback hills with a drop height of 79 ft, 56 ft, and 48 ft, each lower than the previous one, the second of which crosses over Georgia Scorcher's brake run.
 Following a banked left turn, the train makes a quick drop before entering the final brake run leading back to the station.
 One cycle of the ride lasts about three and a half minutes.

 Characteristics

 Track

 The steel track of Goliath is approximately 4480 ft long and covers an area of about 8.5 acre.
 The height of the lift is 200 ft.
-The roller coaster has no inversions, though it does feature six camelback hills and a 540 degree helix.
-The track is painted orange while the supports are painted teal.
+The roller coaster has no inversions, though it does feature six camelback hills and a 540-degree helix.
+The track was painted orange while the supports were painted teal upon opening.
+The track was repainted turquoise with the supports painted grey before the 2025 season.
 Goliath was manufactured by Clermont Steel Fabricators located in Batavia, Ohio.

 Trains

 Goliath operates with two steel and fiberglass trains.
 Each train has nine cars which can seat four riders in a single row, for a total of 36 riders per train; each seat has its own individual lap-bar restraint.
-This configuration allows the ride to achieve a theoretical hourly capacity of 1,220 riders per hour.
-The structure of the trains are painted orange and teal, with matching colored restraints and seats.
+This configuration allows the ride to achieve a theoretical capacity of 1,220 riders per hour.
+The structure of the trains is painted orange and teal, with matching colored restraints and seats.